equinor/dm-docs/docs/docs/concepts/plugins.md

 sidebar_position: 3
 ---

-Add functionality and customize your applications using custom plugins.
+Add functionality and customize your apps using plugins.

-Custom plugins are Node.js packages that implement the DMT APIs (interfaces).
+Apps is designed to be extensible, and one of the best ways to add functionality to apps is through the plugin system.

+## What is a Plugin?

 There will be many types of custom plugins, but for now we support only UI plugins.

-## What is a Plugin?
+### What is a UI plugin?

-All plugins should be placed under the /custom-plugins folder.

-Custom plugins are Node.js packages that implement DMT APIs (interfaces).
-For larger, more complex custom applications, plugins let you modularize your site customizations into site-specific functionality.

-One of the best ways to add functionality to DMT applications is through the plugin system.
-DMT applications is designed to be extensible, which means plugins are able to extend and modify just about everything DMT does.

-Of the many possibilities, plugins can:

-* Show custom display for certain documents
+Of the many possibilities, but a UI plugins can be to show custom display for certain blueprints.